hyperledger-labs/splice/README.md

 Available operations include:

+* `cncluster apply` - Apply the cluster configuration to the currently running CN cluster in GCE.
+* `cncluster check` - Run a series of simple validity checks against the external API exposed by a cluster.
 * `cncluster create` - Create a new instance of the CN cluster in GCE, if it does not already exist.
+* `cncluster delete` - Delete the currently running CN cluster from GCE.
 * `cncluster ipaddr` - Return the toplevel IP address of the cluster.
-* `cncluster apply` - Apply the cluster configuration to the currently running CN cluster in GCE.
-* `cncluster delete` - Delete the currently running CN cluster from GCE.
+* `cncluster push` - Update the deployment tag for a single running module in the cluster.
+(This allows individual modules to be tested in the context of an existing cluster.)

 Internally, these operations rely on the following environment variables.
 As stated above, these are usually populated via `.envrc`.